What are the best relaxation meditation techniques?

 Buddha taught mindfulness as the best relaxation meditation technique

 Buddha taught that good living starts from within and that when we are happy and relaxed we are at our best.

 Science confirms that meditation relaxes the mind and that when we are relaxed we are at our best.

 Mindfulness and meditation are essentially the act of focusing the mind on the present moment.
-And it has been scientifically proven that there are over 100 benefits of meditation.
+And it has been scientifically proven that there are many emotional benefits of meditation.

 But it all starts with relaxation and inner calm.